 What Causes Penile Discharge?

-STDs that can cause penile discharge include chlamydia, gonorrhea, trichomoniasis, and least commonly, genital herpes.
-Other infections that cause discharge include mycoplasma genitalium infection, ureaplasma urealyticum infection, and urethritis.
+STDs that can cause penile discharge include chlamydia, gonorrhea, trichomoniasis, and least common, genital herpes (HSV-2).

 How Long Does Penile Discharge Last?

 Penile discharge may be experienced for the duration of the infection.
 It is important to use and complete medication according to directions, even if the symptoms go away during the treatment period.
 This will prevent the infection from returning.
 If an infection returns because the medication was not correctly or completely taken, treatment for the return infection is, often, more difficult.